alanisaac/python-workshop/modules/module-1/topics/03-packaging-setup.md

 ### Defining Package Dependencies

 Our package uses `pydantic`, but it's not listed as a dependency -- let's fix that.
 Package dependencies are defined using the `install_requires` option in metadata.
-Copy and paste the following into the `setup.cfg` file, under the `[options]` section:
+Open up the `setup.cfg` file, and observe the following under the `[options]` section:

 ```ini
 install_requires =